karlan/AGN_templates/README.md

-However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically reasonable results (you should never trust a fitting result only because of a very small chi-square).
+However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
+For example, you should not add an old stellar template to fit the SED of a z=5 quasar (the host galaxy is too young!).

 ## Cautionary Notes
  * All the AGN and galaxy templates have been interpolated on the same wavelength grids with relatively high spectral resolutions.
 However, these templates are constructed to reproduce the broad-band SEDs only;

  * The AGN templates are designed to be used only for type-1 objects (aka.
 AGNs with broad emission lines).
 We currently do not have a good idea on the IR emission behaviors of the "edge-on" torus, given the possible contaminations of polar dust and host galaxy dust.